 - EATA expect a clear publication strategy and presentation of the research outcomes at EATA conferences.

-- Complete the application form in English.
-Download the application form by clicking this link and send it to email@example.com
+- Complete the application form in English, making sure that you demonstrate how your applications adresses the aim of the call.
+Download the application form by clicking this link and send it to firstname.lastname@example.org

-- Your project is sent for evaluation project by two qualified evaluators external to the committee.
+- Your project will be sent for evaluation project by two qualified evaluators external to the committee.

-- TDRC awards the grant within a month of receiving evalutors’ reports.
+- TDRC will award the grant within a month of receiving evaluators’ reports.

-- The Principal Investigator/s signs the contract with EATA.
+- The Principal Investigator/s will sign the contract with EATA.

 - Regular monitoring.
 A progress report should be sent to TDRC every six months, or midway until the project completion.